Opening Brief and Appendix Requirements

 The entire appendix, including all files therein, must be combined into one PDF (if the size is within the submission limits-20 Mb) and each page must be numbered by bates numbering preceded by “Appx.”
 For example, “Appx00032.”
 If Appendix exceeds the bite size limit for the purpose of e-filing, it could be splitted into parts and submitted consecutively via eCF (after each page is bates numbered before spliting).

-If appendix is 20 Mb or more, bates number it first as one PDF, so that each page will have pagination in sequence at the bottom center margin, starting with “Appx00001” in font size 14.
-Then, once bates numbered, split the appendix into parts with 10 Mb each and submit to the Court via eCF in sequence.
-The Clerk’s office will combine them into one file and (re)upload the appendix in the eCF system, so that it will appear as one PDF file.
+In other words, if appendix is 10 Mb or more, you must bates number it first as one PDF as a whole, so that each page will have pagination in sequence at the bottom center margin, starting with “Appx00001” in font size 14.
+Once Appendix is bates numbered in its entirety as a whole, then split it into parts, so that each (splitted) part will not exceed 10 Mb and submit to the Court via eCF in sequence (Part 1, followed by Part 2, etc.).
+The Clerk’s office will combine the (splitted) parts into one Appendix file and (re)upload the appendix in the eCF system as one while file, so that it will appear in eCF as one PDF under one eCF doc number.

-Any opening brief submitted without a combined appendix must contain an addendum.
+Any opening brief submitted without appendix (due to exceeding the upload size limit) must contain an addendum.
 See Fed.
 Cir.
 R. 28(c).
+The Appendix must be submitted in separate, subsequent eCF submission.

-In other words, there should be no separate Addendum page bates numbering.
-Opening Brief must strictly refer to the appendix page bates numbering only—even if Opening Brief is accompanied by Addendum..
+In other words, there should be no separate Addendum bates numbered pages.
+Opening Brief must strictly refer to Appendix bates numbered pages only—even if Opening Brief is accompanied by Addendum.

 Examples of incorrect page references in the brief are: Appx00123, 135, 145; Appx145a; Appx 145; Apex.
 145; Appx.145; Appx145.1; Appx145-1; Appx00123-45; Appx123:45; Appx123:45-125:67..